 - Credo Beauty – A natural, clean beauty boutique that also offers in-house skin treatments, they carry some brands that I love like Osea, One Love Organics, RMS and more.

-- Valley Nails – I went to this beautiful, calming nail salon a few times for fun nail art.
+- Valley Nails (NOW CLOSED) – I went to this beautiful, calming nail salon a few times for fun nail art.
 They use toxin-free products and polishes, and do a beautiful job!

 Located east of the street also called Bowery, this funky neighborhood is a mix of the old and new.
 What used to be an area filled with the homeless and prostitutes is now becoming a much safer and more high-end, cultured area with cool mix of trendy and grungy.
 Walking around alone at night is still in question, but it’s certainly better than it apparently used to be.